-&lt;sup>13The class Ib endings here are understandable on historical grounds: prior to the suppletive -onok~-at alternation, these nouns were all neuters.
-The baby-diminutive-forming suffix is reconstructed as -ent (Trubachev 1960); morpho-phonological changes left this as just [ $\varphi$ ] in the nominative (and accusative) singular, and [ $\varphi$ t] elsewhere.
-This declension is quite parallel to the class Ib en-stems, such as contemporary [ $im^{j}a$ ]~ [imen-a] 'name (+pl)'; the stem-final nasal vowel gave rise to an [ $-en/^{j}a$ ] alternation.
+13The class Ib endings here are understandable on historical grounds: prior to the suppletive $-onok \sim -at$ alternation, these nouns were all neuters.
+The baby-diminutive-forming suffix is reconstructed as -ent (?); morpho-phonological changes left this as just [φ] in the nominative (and accusative) singular, and [φ] elsewhere.
+This declension is quite parallel to the class 1b en-stems, such as contemporary [$im^{j}a$] ~ [imen-a] 'name (+pl)'; the stem-final nasal vowel gave rise to an [$-en/^{j}a$] alternation.
 Thanks to Michael Flier for discussion.

-underlying abstract morphemes (Harley and Tubino Blanco, 2013).
-For the -at allomorph, belonging to class Ib is not predictable from its phonology or from gender (which is neutralized in the plural).
-Moreover, its declension class is not shared with the corresponding singular -onok, which is Class Ia (default for masculines).
-For this reason, we have added the diacritic subscript Ib to the exponent [at] in (13)-declension class is not a morphosyntactic feature, part of the abstract combinatorics that feed agreement/concord and percolation, but is instead a part of the morphophonological system.
+morphosyntactic feature, part of the abstract combinatorics that feed agreement/concord and percolation, but is instead a part of the morphophonological system.
 This conclusion will be of importance when we return to the difference in declension class between baby-dimunitive and evaluative -onok, in §3.3.

 Before turning to the evaluative, it still remains to account for the declension class Ia behavior of singular [-onok], when used as a baby diminutive.
 We suggest that the source of its declension class Ia is the null nominalizing head that it combines with: [ONOK,n] together are realized as $[-at{Ib}]$ in the context of the plural, but in the singular the declension class of [-onok] alone is masked by little n, realized as [-Ø].
 This could work in several ways.
-One option is to associate the Class Ia diacritic with little n itself, $[-Ø{Ia}]$ .
-This has some evidence behind it: as shown in (27), some Russian stems alternate between masculine and feminine gender without the addition of overt affixes, but with a change of declension:
+One option is to associate the Class Ia diacritic with little n itself, $[-Ø{Ia}]$.
+This has some evidence behind it: as shown in (27), some Russian stems alternate between masculine and feminine gender without the addition of overt affixes, but with a change of declension:14